COVID-19 ResourcesOur response during the global pandemic.

 We are now focused on helping those most affected by the pandemic, including individuals and organizations in our statewide cultural sector.
 Our partner in this effort is the Vermont Arts Council.

-Together with the Arts Council, we are now accepting applications for Emergency Relief Grants to aid Vermont arts and/or humanities organizations that are experiencing hardship due to the Covid-19 pandemic.
+Together with the Arts Council, we have distributed Emergency Relief Grants to aid Vermont arts and/or humanities organizations that are experiencing hardship due to the Covid-19 pandemic.

 Public Health Information